Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Quench Dynamics

-The \textit{emergent integrability} is not related to any lattice symmetries of the Hamiltonian \eqref{eq:hamiltonian_ladder}.
-This can be verified from the spectral analysis of the many-body energy levels of a modified Hamiltonian (see Eq.~\eqref{eq:hamiltonian_ladder_disorder}) having weak onsite disorder on top of the perfectly staggered detuning profile.
+The emergent integrability is not related to any lattice symmetries of the Hamiltonian \eqref{main:eq:hamiltonian_ladder}.
+This can be justified from the spectral analysis of the many-body energy levels of a modified Hamiltonian (see Eq.~\eqref{main:eq:hamiltonian_ladder_disorder}) having additional weak onsite disorder on top of the existing detuning profile.

-Here, $\mathcal{R}_j, \forall j=1,2,...,L$ are uniformly distributed random numbers between $0$ and $1$ and $\eta$ is the strength of the disorder.
-Such a disordered Hamiltonian \eqref{eq:hamiltonian_ladder_disorder} does not possess any lattice symmetries, but nevertheless the disorder-averaged mean consecutive level spacing ratio $\langle r \rangle$ becomes close to $2\;\text{ln}2-1\sim0.386$ for $\Delta/\Omega \sim 2$ or greater which indicates a Poissonian level statistics at these couplings (see Fig.~\ref{fig:spectral_statistics} bottom panel).
-The observed Poissonian nature of the spectral statistics can be attributed to the existence of extensive number of approximate emergent conservation laws.
+Here, $\eta$ is the disorder strength and $\mathcal{R}_j \sim \mathcal{U}[0,1)$, i.e. for $j=1,2,...,L$, $\mathcal{R}_j$'s are random numbers which are uniformly distributed between $0$ and $1$.
+The Hamiltonian given by Eq.~\eqref{main:eq:hamiltonian_ladder_disorder} does not possess any lattice symmetries; nevertheless, the disorder-averaged mean consecutive level spacing ratio $\langle\!\langle r \rangle\!\rangle$ becomes close to $2\;\text{ln}2-1\sim0.386$ for $\Delta \ge 2$, which indicates Poissonian level statistics at these couplings (see Fig.~\ref{fig:spectral_statistics}).
+Thus, the observed Poissonian nature of the short-range spectral correlations can be attributed to the existence of an extensive number of approximate emergent conservation laws.